bitmark-inc/bitmarkd/README.md

   Link git hooks directory, run command `./scripts/setup-hook.sh` at root of bitmarkd directory.
 Currently it provides checks for two stages:

-  1. Before commit (`pre-commt`)
+  1. Before commit (`pre-commit`)

 	Runs `go lint` for every modified file.
 It shows suggestions but not necessary to follow.

   2. Before push to remote (`pre-push`)

-    Runs `go test` for whole directory except `vendor` one.
+    Runs `go test` for whole directory.
 It is mandatory to pass this check because generally, new modifications must not break existing logic/behaviour.

     Other optional actions are `sonaqube` and `go tool vet`.
 These two are optional to follow since static code analysis just provide some advice.